Power Partitions and Hayman Functions

-Explicit formulas for the numbers $t_n$ appearing in Theorem \ref{thm:HaymanB} are typically hard to obtain, since solving the equation $m_f(t)=n$ is in general not straightforward.
-Fortunately, one can do with appropriate approximations of $m_f$ and of $\sigma_f^2$, as shown by Báez--Duarte~\cite{BaezDuarte1997}.
+Explicit formulas for the numbers~$t_n$ appearing in Theorem~\ref{thm:hayman asympt formula} are typically hard to obtain, since solving the equation $m_f(t)=n$ is in general not straightforward.
+Fortunately, one can make do with appropriate approximations of $m_f$ and of $\sigma_f^2$, as shown by B\'aez-Duarte~\cite{BaezDuarte}.

 Assume that $f\in\mathcal{K}$ is strongly Gaussian.
-Let $\widetilde{m}_f(t)$ be a continuous, monotonically increasing function on $[0,R)$ with $\widetilde{m}_f(t)\to+\infty$ as $t\uparrow R$, and suppose that $\widetilde{m}_f(t)$ approximates $m_f(t)$ in the sense that
+Let $\tilde{m}_f(t)$ be a continuous, monotonically increasing function on $[0,R)$ with $\tilde{m}_f(t)\to+\infty$ as $t\uparrow R$, and suppose that $\tilde{m}_f(t)$ approximates~$m_f(t)$ in the sense that

-For each $n\ge 1$, define $\tau_n$ by the equation $\widetilde{m}_f(\tau_n)=n$; the following version of Theorem \ref{thm:HaymanB} holds.
+For each $n\ge 1$, define~$\tau_n$ by the equation $\tilde{m}_f(\tau_n)=n$; the following version of Theorem~\ref{thm:hayman asympt formula} holds.